 Instrumentation and radiation protection for nuclear energy

-Fuji Electric measuring instruments support professionals in the nuclear industry during each phase of their production process in order to:
+Fuji Electric measuring instruments accompany nuclear power plant professionals during every phase of their production process in order to :

-• Ensure the safety of goods and people
+• Ensuring the safety of people and property

-Nuclear power plants obtain heat from nuclear fission of uranium.
-The heat is transferred to steam which then operates a steam turbine to generate electricity.
+Nuclear power plants generate heat from the nuclear fission of uranium.
+The heat is converted into steam, which drives a steam turbine to generate electricity.

 Nuclear power plants: boiling water reactor (BWR)

-Pressurized water reactor (PWR) or European Pressurized Reactor (EPR)
+Pressurized water reactor (PWR) or EPR (European Pressurized Reactor)

 Instrumentation for pressurized water reactors